 - Why did you choose nursing as a career?
 Best Answers

-- When thinking about your interview, realize you must show the interviewer that you realize how stress affects you and that you know how to deal with it.
+Show That You Can Handle Stress: When thinking about your interview, understand you must show the interviewer that you realize how stress affects you and that you know how to deal with it.